 FTIR: Fourier Transform Infrared Spectroscopy

-The infrastructure is located in the Centre for Structural Biology and Bioinformatics of the Université Libre de Bruxelles, in Brussels.
-Combining protein microarrays with state-of-the-art FTIR imaging is a unique tool.
-It provides high throughput analysis of proteins.
+The infrastructure is located in the Centre for Structural Biology and Bioinformatics of the Université Libre de Bruxelles (ULB), in Brussels.

 Instruments / methodologies offered through TNA